 In the table, “X” refers to I/O pin names.
 “Y” are POWER and GND terminals.
 The letter “A” designates "Aggressor_Only".

 Pins may be terminals of the EMD Model that connect directly to a PCB or other type of system connection to an IBIS designator.
 Pins can be signal pins (Pin_I/O), or supply pins (Pin_Rail).
-An EMD Model can connect supply pins in one of two ways:
+An EMD Model can connect supply pins in one of several ways:

 By specifying terminals for some or all the supply pins.